Pumpkin Pear Soup

 • Preheat the over to 425 degrees F. Cut the pumpkins in half lengthwise and scrape out the strings and seeds with a spoon.
 Brush the insides of the pumpkins with 2 tablespoons of the olive oil and place them cut side down on the baking sheet.

-• halve and core the pears and place them cut side up around the pumpkin halves.
+• halve and core the pears and place them cut side up around the pumpkin halves, or use a separate baking sheet.

 • Scoop the flesh out of the pumpkins and set aside in a bowl.

-• Add the pumpkin and pears back to the pot, along with the spices, salt and pepper and stock.
+• Add the pumpkin and pears back to the pot, along with the spices, salt and pepper and broth.
 Bring to a boil and simmer for about 15 minutes.

 • Ladle soup into bowls and garnish with a drizzle of olive oil and some roasted pepitas if desired.